aleixmarsa/story-canvas-cms/README.md

 cd story-canvas
 ```

-#### 2. Configure .env.docker
+#### 2. Configure .env.docker (Optional)
 Add your Cloudinary variables to the `.env.docker` file (copy from `.env.example`) for the full experience.
-If no Cloudinary variables are provided, image inputs in the section forms will fall back to simple URL inputs.
+> If no Cloudinary variables are provided, image inputs in the section forms will fall back to simple URL inputs.
 ```env
 NEXT_PUBLIC_CLOUDINARY_CLOUD_NAME=...
 NEXT_PUBLIC_CLOUDINARY_API_KEY=...